Where do I find this?

 Scroll to Localization and click Add Localization.
 Choose your language (e.g., English), enter a Display Name (e.g., "Pro Monthly") and a Description (e.g., "Unlimited access to all premium features"), then click Add.
 Apple requires at least one localization.

-(Optional) To add a free trial or intro price, open the product and scroll to Introductory Offers.
-Click +, choose the offer type (free trial, pay-as-you-go, or pay up front), set the duration, and save.
+(Optional) To add a free trial or intro price, open the product and scroll to Subscription Prices.
+Click + next to that section, select Create Introductory Offer, choose the offer type (free trial, pay-as-you-go, or pay up front), set the duration, and save.
 Payo detects and displays these automatically.